Latha Rajinikanth

 Latha Rajinikanth (born Latha Rangachari; 2 March 1958) is an Indian film producer and playback singer.
-She is the wife of actor Rajinikanth.
+She is married to actor Rajinikanth.

 Early life

 Latha was born in Chennai, India in a Tamil Brahmin family.
 She graduated with degree in English literature from Ethiraj College for Women, Chennai.

 Career

 During the 1980s, Latha worked as a playback singer in Tamil cinema.
-She sang a few songs in films such as Tik Tik Tik (1981) Anbulla Rajinikanth (1984).
+She sang a few songs in films such as Tik Tik Tik (1981) and Anbulla Rajinikanth (1984).
 She also contributed to Rajini 25 (1999), a musical album that commemorated Rajinikanth's 25 years of his career.

 In 1991, Latha founded The Ashram, a school in Velachery, Chennai, which she currently heads.

 Personal life

 Latha is the sister-in-law of Tamil playwright and film actor Y Gee Mahendran.
 She is also related to former film actress Vyjayanthimala.
 Latha's brother Ravi Raghavendra is also an actor who is the father of music director Anirudh Ravichander.
 She married Rajinikanth, whom she met during an exclusive interview, on 26 February 1981 at Tirupati.
 The couple has two daughters, Aishwarya and Soundarya.
 She has four grandchildren.